Why Add My Voice To this Watershed Issue?

 According to the doctrine of the hypostatic union, Christ’s two natures do not act independently; rather, the single divine Person always acts.
 To maintain that Christ is one person, orthodoxy entails that the eternal Son of God is the sole subject of every divine and human action.
 Because a person acts according to a nature, when Jesus experienced human limitations, such as thirst, sleep, or grief, it was always the one divine person of the Son experiencing these according to his assumed human nature.

-With that concern aside, we can now turn our attention toward Dr. Garner’s interaction with his peers.
+With that concern aside for the moment, we can now turn our attention toward Dr. Garner’s interaction with his peers.
+(At the close, I will expand on the metaphysical difficulties and raise mediatory ones as well.)

 The following quotes are directed from Dr. Garner to Dr. Letham.
 Afterward, we will examine a few quotes directed at Dr. Tipton.